 Focusing on the development of functional communicative competency, students learn to use the language rather than merely learning about the language.

-Students work with native speakers in groups of six or fewer two or three times per week, depending on the language.
+Students work with professors in class twice per week and with a native speaker of the language in smaller groups once per week.
 The native speaker helps them learn how speakers of that language really speak.
-This immersion experience simulates, on a small scale, the way in which students learned their first language.
-The opportunity to practice grammar and to have questions answered in English is available from a professor of the language being studied.
-These faculty members either meet via conference only or once a week with students, depending on the language, train the native speakers, design curriculum, and do many other things to assist students improve their proficiency as they study.
+This experience simulates, on a small scale, the way in which students learned their first language.
+The opportunity to practice grammar and to have questions answered in English is available from the professor.
+A better understanding of the relevant culture(s) is developed in both these settings.

-Students are primarily evaluated through midterm and final examinations and an electronic portfolio.
+Students are, in part, evaluated through midterm and final examination.
 All midterm and final examinations include an oral interview with the professor, with content based on the materials assigned in the syllabus.
-Questions may include materials not directly assigned but those appropriate to the student’s experience and skill level.

 The ePortfolio is a collection of work produced by a student which documents his/her improving competencies throughout the time of study.

 Students who have previous experience studying the language must complete the placement process to ensure that they begin study at the level for which they are prepared.
-First-Year students will take the placement exam during summer orientation and all other students can take the placement exam during specified times during the academic year prior to registration.
+First-Year students will take the placement exam at home prior to summer orientation and all other students can take the placement exam during specified times during the academic year prior to registration.

 Drake University does not have a general language requirement.
 However, several academic programs require language study (Education endorsements in French, German, and Spanish; the Global Ambassador Certificate; International Business; International Relations; and Vocal Performance).